-Educational aims: In addition to the learning outcomes, on successful completion of this module students should be able to work in groups.
+Educational aims: In addition to the learning outcomes, on successful completion of this module students should have the ability to work in groups.

-Outline syllabus: The module begins with an introduction to the philosophical underpinnings and main principles of international law.
-The following is a list of topics which will be explored in the workshops.
-The emphasis and content of the workshops may shift where there is a shift in relative importance in the subject matter and to take account of current developments.
+Outline syllabus: The following is a list of topics which will be explored in the workshop session.
+The emphasis may shift where there is a shift in relative importance within the subject area.
+The list has been drawn broadly enough so that developments in the subject area can be taken into account.